ItsPixL/studymate-tracker/README.md

 ## ✨ Current Features
 - Add subjects on the fly
 - Log a session (subject, minutes)
-- View today’s total per subject
+- View a list of all sessions
-- View weekly totals (last 7 days)
+- View totals of sessions per subject

+## 🛣️ Upcoming Features
+- Weekly and monthly stats
+- Built-in timer to automatically log sessions
+- Streaks and goals to improve experience
+- Graphs and charts

 > **Road‑map** is managed as GitHub Issues – see the **Projects** tab or Issues list.